 5/12.
 The Hollow Crown (2012)

-This series is an adaption to William Shakspeare’s historic play, the Henriad Tetralogy.
+This series is an adaption to William Shakespeare’s historic play, the Henriad Tetralogy.
 The first season follows the events of Richard the Second and Henry the fourth.

 The fascinating three-part series covers the period in Britain’s internal struggle known as the Wars of the Roses and shows one of Shakespeare’s most notorious anti-heroes who developed under the guise of Richard III.

 4/12.
 Victoria (2016)

 The Amazon Prime production by the creators of Downton Abbey is about the life of Queen Victoria.

 The series begins on the day the 18-year-old Drina announces that her aunt is dead and is now the intended queen.
 The eight episodes drama follows Queen Victoria’s life, from her youth until she became a strong leader when she headed the superpower of the period.

-But in Victoria, dedicates a special emphasis to both the Queen’s love life, courtship, and marriage and also to the family she established with Prince Albert.
+But Victoria, dedicates a special emphasis to both the Queen’s love life, courtship, and marriage and also to the family she established with Prince Albert.

 This awards-winner period drama series takes us back in history, with brilliant costumes and set.
 It is a series for royal family lovers but also for romantic drama fans.